Latakia, Syria: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, E and L. Take care to find the necessary kind.
-The majority of adapters currently sold are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types C, E and L. Take care to pick the right type.
+The vast majority of adapters available are just plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

-If you go to the National Museum of Latakia, wear museum-appropriate clothing and take:
+If you visit the National Museum of Latakia, wear museum-appropriate clothing and take:

 Small portable cooler